eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 - `get_item(key)`
 - `delete_item(key)`

-A dictionary is a useful data type that's implemented in most languages — as objects in JavaScript, hashes in Ruby, and dictionaries in Python, to name just a few.
-Often, dictionaries are implemented with hash tables.
+A dictionary is a useful data type that's implemented in most languages—as objects in JavaScript, hashes in Ruby, and dictionaries in Python (to name just a few).
+Often, dictionaries are implemented using hash tables.

-A **hash table** stores items in an array.
-The index for an item is calculated from the key using a **hashing function**, which generates a fixed-size hash value from an input of arbitrary size.
+A **hash table** stores items in an array—allowing for random access (in the best case).
+The index for an item is calculated from the key using a **hashing function** which generates a fixed-size hash value from an input of arbitrary size.

 Commonly, this is done in two steps: